skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 - With one big pile of code, team ownership and dependencies were unclear;
 - we stepped on other people’s toes all the time;
-- and as a result the rate of feature deployment decreased.
+- and as a result, the rate of feature deployment decreased.
 (Oh yes, big-bang releases!)

 Besides, we had a major technology lockdown due to a very customized build system.
 This alone was around 3.000 lines of code, including a home-built Browserify and a lot of magical grunt tasks.
-As nobody dared to touch that part of the system, we were locked to our own require system, ES5 and Ruby SASS.
-Also the size of the codebase made builds painfully slow.
+As nobody dared to touch that part of the system, we were locked to our own require system, ES5, and Ruby SASS.
+Also, the size of the codebase made builds painfully slow.

 It was time to pour into our front-end code the same poison we gave our back-end systems, splitting it all apart into maintainable chunks.
 Our vision was to make each feature team own, build and deploy its front-end code autonomously – and to make things that ought to be trivial actually trivial!